 We all know the saying “too much of a good thing”.

-Well, it’s very possible to have too much of a bad thing too.
+Well, it’s very possible to also have too much of a bad thing.

 No matter the extremes of life, the good and the bad, we need a rest.
 Periods of amazing happiness or excitement have their used by date.
 We have to return to a level of normalcy where life is on an even keel.
 Always looking for the next adventure and injection of excitement is not sustainable or even conducive to healthy well being.